-Bangladesh court scraps most quotas that triggered deadly unrest: Reports
+Bangladesh top court scraps job quotas that caused deadly unrest

 Bangladesh imposes curfew as death toll from student protests mounts

+The government of Prime Minister Sheikh Hasina imposed curfew, called in the army gave shoot-at-sight orders to quell the biggest protests since Prime Minister Sheikh Hasina was re-elected to a fourth successive term this year.

+Since last week, universities remain shut and Bangladesh is cut off from the outside world due to communication blockade in place.
+Violence continued to escalate as police fired tear gas and rubber bullets and hurled smoke grenades to scatter stone-throwing protesters.

+Hasina’s government scrapped the quota system in 2018, but the High Court reinstated it last month, sparking new round of deadly protests and an ensuing government crackdown.
 Attorney General AM Amin Uddin told the AFP news agency: “The Supreme Court has said the High Court verdict was illegal.”

-He added that 5 percent of civil service jobs would remain reserved for children of independence war veterans and 2 percent for other categories.
-Previously, 30 percent of the jobs were reserved for the relatives of war veterans.

-Prime Minister Sheikh Hasina’s government scrapped the quota system in 2018, but the lower court reinstated it last month, sparking deadly protests and an ensuing government crackdown.

 Hasina defended the quota system, saying that veterans deserve the highest respect for their contributions in the war against Pakistan, regardless of their political affiliation.